-- 1. Further to a request by the Finnish Ministry of Justice, the Venice Commission was involved in the evaluation of the Constitution of Finland, dated 11 June 1999.
-This evaluation process could lead to a constitutional revision. - 2.
-In this framework, a delegation of the Venice Commission paid two visits to Finland.
-During the first visit, on 7-8 June 2007, it met in particular the Minister of Justice and representatives of the Office of the President of the Republic as well as of the Supreme Administrative Court.
-It took then part, in the University of Turku, in a seminar focused on the issue of human rights, and in particular on the role of international treaties in the field of human rights. - 3.
-Further to this visit, individual comments were drafted by the rapporteurs, Messrs Sergio Bartole, Iain Cameron, Pieter van Dijk, Olivier Dutheillet de Lamothe, Michael Jensen, and Peter Paczolay (CDL(2007)083, 074, 075, 076, 091, 097). - 4.
-A second visit took place on 28 January 2008, which was mostly dedicated to the role of the Prime Minister and European and international relations. - 5.
-The present opinion is based on the individual comments mentioned above, and takes into account the information received during the visits to Finland, including a number of documents provided by the Finnish authorities, e.g. the Memorandum on the evaluation and follow-up study of the Constitution of Finland (CDL(2006)095), and a note introducing the main issues to be discussed, dated 12 March 2007, both by the Ministry of Justice, as well as notes on the background to and the future of the Finnish Constitution, on the tasks of the constitutional law committee, on the first amendments to the Constitution and the current debate and on "why there is no constitutional Court in Finland". - 6.
-The present opinion was adopted by the Venice Commission at its...
-Plenary Session (Venice, ...). - 7.
-The opinion addresses issues raised by the Finnish Ministry of Justice in the note of 12 March 2007 by the Ministry of Justice, namely referendum and popular initiative, election of the President of the Republic, organisation of the legislative and regulative sphere, conduct of foreign and European policy (including the place of the European Union in the Constitution).
-It also deals with other topics raised at the occasion of the visits of the delegation of the Venice Commission to Finland: basic rights and liberties, international relations in general, including rank of international treaties and EU law, as well as administrative of (constitutional and ordinary) justice.
+1. Further to a request by the Finnish Ministry of Justice, the Venice Commission was involved in the evaluation of the Constitution of Finland, dated 11 June 1999.
+This evaluation process may lead to a constitutional revision.

+2. In this context, a delegation of the Venice Commission paid two visits to Finland.
+During the first visit, on 7-8 June 2007, it met in particular with the Minister of Justice and representatives of the Office of the President of the Republic as well as of the Supreme Administrative Court.
+It then took part in a seminar at the University of Turku, which focused on human rights, and more specifically the role of international treaties in the field of human rights.

+3. Further to this visit, individual comments were drafted by the rapporteurs, Messrs Sergio Bartole, Iain Cameron, Pieter van Dijk, Olivier Dutheillet de Lamothe, Michael Jensen, and Peter Paczolay (CDL(2007)083, 074, 075, 076, 091, 097).

+4. A second visit took place on 28 January 2008, which was mostly dedicated to the role of the Prime Minister and European and international relations.

+5. The present opinion is based on the individual comments mentioned above, and takes into account the information received during the visits to Finland and a number of documents provided by the Finnish authorities.
+These include the Memorandum on the evaluation and follow-up study of the Constitution of Finland (CDL(2006)095), and a note introducing the main issues to be discussed (dated 12 March 2007), both by the Ministry of Justice; notes on the background to and the future of the Finnish Constitution, on the tasks of the constitutional law committee, on the first amendments to the Constitution and on the current debate as to "why there is no constitutional Court in Finland".

+6. The present opinion was adopted by the Venice Commission at its 74th Plenary Session (Venice, 14-15 March 2008).

+7. The opinion addresses issues raised by the Finnish Ministry of Justice in its note of 12 March 2007, namely the referendum and popular initiative, the election of the President of the Republic, the organisation of the legislative and regulative sphere, the conduct of foreign and European policy (including the place of the European Union in the Constitution).
+It also deals with other topics raised on the occasion of the visits by the delegation of the Venice Commission to Finland: basic rights and liberties, international relations in general, including the rank of international treaties and EU law, as well as the administration of (constitutional and ordinary) justice.